Strip District, Pittsburgh

 The Strip District is a neighborhood in Pittsburgh, Pennsylvania, United States.
 It is a one-half square mile area of land northeast of the central business district bordered to the north by the Allegheny River and to the south by portions of the Hill District.
 The Strip District runs between 11th and 33rd Streets and includes four main thoroughfares—Railroad Street/Waterfront Place, Smallman Street, Penn Avenue, and Liberty Avenue—as well as various side streets.

-Once home to many mills and factories, today the Strip District is home to dozens of tech and robotics companies including a rapidly growing residential population.
+A warehouse district that was once home to many mills and factories, today the Strip District is a destination for groceries, restaurants, bars, and art.
+Recently, it has become home to dozens of tech and robotics companies as well as a rapidly growing residential population.

 History

 In the early 19th century, the Strip District was home to many mills and factories as its location along the Allegheny River made for easy transportation of goods and shipping of raw materials.
 It was the home of the Fort Pitt Foundry, source of large cannons before and during the American Civil War, including a 20 in bore Rodman Gun.
 Early industrial tenants of the Strip District included U.S. Steel, Westinghouse, The Pittsburgh Reduction Company (ALCOA), and later The H.J.
 Heinz Company, famous ketchup and condiment manufacturer.

 The shipping infrastructure built around the manufacturing companies attracted other types of merchants to set up shop in the Strip.
 By the early 20th century, the Strip District became a vibrant network of wholesalers—mostly fresh produce, meat, and poultry dealers.
 Soon, auction houses rose around the wholesale warehouses.
 Many restaurants and grocery stores opened to feed hungry shift workers at any hour of the day.
 By the 1920s, the Strip District was the economic center of Pittsburgh.
+During the Great Depression, Old St. Patrick's became a center of social justice activity under the tenure of "labor priest" James Renshaw Cox.

 By the mid-to-late 20th century, fewer of the Strip's products were being shipped by rail and boat, causing many produce sellers and wholesalers to leave the area for other space with easier access to highways, or where there was more land available for expansion.
 In the early 21st century, there are still several wholesalers and produce dealers in the Strip District, but some estimates say more than 80% of the produce industry left the area, preceded by the manufacturing plants and mills in the mid to late 20th century restructuring of industry.
 Today, many of the abandoned warehouses have been renovated as small specialty shops, restaurants, nightclubs, and bars.
 The historic St. Stanislaus Kostka Church, an 1891 landmark built in the ornate Polish Cathedral style, lies in the heart of the Strip District and served early generations of Polish immigrants.